12 Million Black Voices

 12 Million Black Voices: A Folk History of the Negro in the United States is a photodocumentary book with text by Richard Wright.
 The images were taken by the Farm Security Administration and selected by Edwin Rosskam.
 Viking Press first published the book in 1941, to relatively positive reviews, and it has since been analyzed by various critics.

 Writing and publication

-Viking Press approached the author Richard Wright and asked him to write accompanying text to images taken of Blacks living in poverty by the Farm Security Administration during the Great Depression.
+Viking Press approached the author Richard Wright and asked him to write accompanying texts to images taken of Blacks living in poverty by the Farm Security Administration during the Great Depression.
 Various other books with this aim were published in the late 1930s and early 1940s.
 Wright likely sought to represent many Black people in the United States, as evidenced by the title referencing 12 Million Black Voices.
 Wright researched his text primarily from Horace R. Cayton Jr.'s files in Chicago.
-The first draft of the book was handwritten and he then typed it, revising several times.
+The first draft of the book was handwritten and he then typed it, revising it several times.
 Edwin Rosskam edited and selected the images.
 Viking published the book in October 1941.
 It was 150 pages when first published.